 The report highlights the following benefits of Array’s tracking technology over the competing architecture:

 “Without dependable PV modules and tracking systems, the solar industry will struggle to continue down its path of innovation and expansion.
-This third-party validation from TÜV confirms what we have been claiming for nearly 30 years: that the engineered simplicity in our trackers truly is the best long-term option for solar project owners.”
+This third-party validation from TÜV confirms there are significant differences in OPEX costs between tracker architectures.
+We believe that the engineered simplicity in our trackers truly is the best long-term option for solar project owners.”